amplience/dc-extension-bynder/docs/AUTOMATION.md

 # Automation

-Included in the automation folder are examples of extensions, content schemas and content types tha you can install in your Amplience Dynamic Content instances to get started with this integration.
+Included in the automation folder are examples of extensions, content schemas and content types that you can install in your Amplience Dynamic Content instances to get started with this integration.

 Functionality of the automation includes for each of the common modes which are